EXPLAINER: The security flaw that’s freaked out the internet

 “A lot of people are already pretty stressed out and pretty tired from working through the weekend — when we are really going to be dealing with this for the foreseeable future, pretty well into 2022,” said Joe Slowik, threat intelligence lead at the network security firm Gigamon.

-The cybersecurity firm Check Point said Tuesday that it scanned 44% of corporate networks and it detected 1.3 million attempts to exploit the vulnerability, most by known malicious groups.
-It said the flaw was exploited to plant cryptocurrency mining malware — which uses computer cycles to mine digital money surreptitiously — in five countries.
+The cybersecurity firm Check Point said Tuesday it detected more than half a million attempts by known malicious actors to identify the flaw on corporate networks across the globe.
+It said the flaw was exploited to install cryptocurrency mining malware — which uses computing cycles to mine digital money surreptitiously — in five countries.

-As yet, no successful ransomware infections leveraging the flaw have been detected.
-But experts say that’s probably just a matter of time.
+As yet, no successful ransomware infections leveraging the flaw have been detected, though Microsoft said in a blog postthat criminals who break into networks and sell access to ransomware gangs had been detected exploiting the vulnerability in both Windows and Linux systems.
+It said criminals were also rapidly incorporating the vulnerability into botnets that corral multiple zombie computers for larcenous ends.

 “I think what’s going to happen is it’s going to take two weeks before the effect of this is seen because hackers got into organizations and will be figuring out what to do to next.”
 John Graham-Cumming, chief technical officer of Cloudflare, whose online infrastructure protects websites from online threats.

-We’re in a lull before the storm, said senior researcher Sean Gallagher of the cybersecurity firm Sophos.
+Senior researcher Sean Gallagher of the cybersecurity firm Sophos said we’re in the lull before the storm.

 “We expect adversaries are likely grabbing as much access to whatever they can get right now with the view to monetize and/or capitalize on it later on.”
 That would include extracting usernames and passwords.

-State-backed Chinese and Iranian hackers have already exploited the flaw, presumably for cyberespionage, and other state actors were expected to do so as well, said John Hultquist, a top threat analyst at the cybersecurity firm Mandiant.
-He wouldn’t name the target of the Chinese hackers or its geographical location.
-He said the Iranian actors are “particularly aggressive” and had taken part in ransomware attacks primarily for disruptive ends.
+State-backed Chinese and Iranian state hackers were already leveraging the vulnerability for espionage, said Microsoft and the cybersecurity firm Mandiant.
+Microsoft said North Korean and Turkish state-backed hackers were, too.
+John Hultquist, a top Mandiant analyst wouldn’t name targets but said the Iranian actors are “particularly aggressive” and had taken part in ransomware attacks against Israel primarily for disruptive ends.

+Microsoft said the same Chinese cyberspy group that exploited a flaw in its on-premises Exchange Server software in early 2021 were using Log4j to “extend their typical targeting.”

 SOFTWARE: INSECURE BY DESIGN?